 The weight can provide information about the build quality.

-Heavier bells are usually made of metals and are more quality than plastic bells.
+Heavier bells are usually made of metal and are of higher quality than plastic bells.

-Why Use Bike Bell?
+Why Use a Bike Bell?
 Here Are 3 Reasons…

-Here are 3 reasons why you should buy a bike bell.
+Here are 3 reasons to buy a bike bell.

 1. You Increase Your Own Safety

-With a bike bell, you will notify pedestrians, cyclists, and motorists that you are there.
-In traffic, participants must know about themselves.
-If they do, they can respect each other and avoid an accident.
+A bike bell will notify pedestrians, cyclists, and motorists of your presence.
+In traffic, everyone must be aware of each other.
+This awareness helps them respect each other and avoid an accident.
 In the Best Bike Mirrors article, I mentioned the number 857.
-This is the number of cyclists who died after a car accident in the USA in 2018.
+This is the number of cyclists who died in car accidents in the USA in 2018.
 Let’s lower this number together.

 TIP: Use one of the best bike wheel lights to increase your visibility at night.